 Share price, also known as net asset value (NAV), is calculated as of the close of regular trading on the New York Stock Exchange (NYSE), generally 4 p.m., Eastern time, on each day that the NYSE is open for business (a business day).
-In the rare event the NYSE experiences unanticipated disruptions and is unavailable at the close of the trading day, a Portfolio reserves the right to treat such day as a business day and calculate NAVs as of the close of regular trading on the Nasdag (or another alternate exchange if the Nasdag is unavailable, as determined at Vanguard's discretion), generally 4 p.m., Eastern time.
+In the rare event the NYSE experiences unanticipated disruptions and is unavailable at the close of the trading day, NAVs will be calculated as of the close of regular trading on the Nasdaq (or another alternate exchange if the Nasdaq is unavailable, as determined at Vanguard's discretion), generally 4 p.m., Eastern time.
 The NAV per share is computed by dividing the total assets, minus liabilities, of a Portfolio by the number of Portfolio shares outstanding.
-On U.S. holidays or other days when the NYSE is closed, the NAV is not calculated, and the Portfolios do not sell or redeem shares.
-The underlying Vanguard funds in which the Portfolios invest also do not calculate their NAV on days when the NYSE is closed but the value of their assets may be affected to the extent that they hold securities that change in value on those days (such as foreign securities that trade on foreign markets that are open).
+On U.S. holidays or other days when the NYSE is closed, the NAV is not calculated, and the Portfolios invest also do not calculate their NAV on days when the NYSE is closed but the value of their assets may be affected to the extent that they hold securities that change in value on those days (such as foreign securities that trade on foreign markets that are open).